Nolito: Celta

 Nolito signed with Celta de Vigo on 1 July 2013, penning a four-year deal and reuniting with former Barcelona B boss Luis Enrique.
 He finished his debut campaign as team top scorer with 14.

 Nolito was named La Liga Player of the Month for September 2014, with four goals during a month which ended with the side in sixth position.
-He created 96 goalscoring opportunities over the campaign, the most in the Spanish league and fourth most in Europe's five leading leagues.
+He created 96 scoring opportunities over the campaign, the most in the Spanish league and fourth most in Europe's five leading leagues.

 On 23 September 2015, Nolito took his league tally to five after scoring once and providing two assists for Iago Aspas in a 4–1 home defeat of former club Barcelona.
 He totalled three goals and an assist that month to help them remain unbeaten, earning him a second Player of the Month accolade.
 In mid-December, however, he suffered a hamstring injury against Espanyol which sidelined him for two months.

 Nolito returned to action on 20 February 2016, featuring roughly 20 minutes in a 3–2 home win over Eibar.
 In the following round, he scored the game's only goal at Getafe, and Celta eventually finished in sixth place.